Orange Collective

 Competitive landscape

-Six players in three buckets.
+Seven players in four buckets.
 Didit's position is the unified, dev-first, low-latency stack.

 Persona

 Configurable identity platform — KYB + fraud + compliance — for mid-market and enterprise.
-Workflow depth and ecosystem breadth are real.
-The gap: pricing and complexity make it heavy for SMB / dev-first buyers, and orchestration seams remain versus an owned, unified stack.[13]
+Raised a $200M Series D (Founders Fund, Ribbit) explicitly around agentic-AI identity; 300M+ verifications in 2024.
+The gap: pricing and complexity make it heavy for SMB / dev-first buyers, and orchestration seams remain versus an owned, unified stack.[17]

 Sumsub